pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/intro_to_llms_part_3_design_patterns.md

 Once we have a logical flow of sub-tasks, we can begin to fit these tasks into a logical architecture that can be implemented by a LLM framework.

-## Convert Sub-Task List into Application Architecture
+## Convert Sub-Task List into a Reasoning Workflow

 Once we've selected a goal and have broken it into sub-tasks, we can convert this workflow into a logical LLM Application architecture.